Riperedo/III-EIMFE/README.md

 `pkg> add Plots`

-Finally, to run the notebooks type into the julia termina
+Finally, to run the notebooks type into the julia terminal

 `julia> import Pluto`

 `julia> Pluto.run()`

 and your web browser will display some menu like this